PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 1. Perro de Presa Canario

 One of the most interesting dog breeds is the Perro de Presa Canario.
 This robust canine was originally used for herding cattle.
-This breed can reach over 100 pounds and is especially perfect for farming pet owners or those with lots of land.
+This breed can reach over 100 pounds and is especially perfect for farming pet owners or those with lots of lands.